 There are two tools you can use to flash the firmware, one is the “Expressif Flash Download tool” for Windows and the other is a Python script called esptool that will run on Windows, Mac, or Linux.
 Follow the path for the flash tool you choose.

 Download the Flash Download Tool and the ESP8266_NONOS_AT_Bin_v1.7.4 firmware files by clicking on the buttons below.
 Unzip them wherever you like:

 Download the ESP8266_NONOS_AT_BIN_v1.7.4 firmware files by clicking the button below:

 Install python if you don’t already have it installed.
 This quick quide shows you how to check if you already have Python and how to install it if you don’t:

 Once you have Python installed, you will need to install etptool.py.
-Open a command prompt and use pip to find and install it from the web:
+Open a command prompt and use pip (or Homebrew on a MacOS) to find and install it from the web:

 $ pip install esptool